projectkoalaio/qmk_firmware/keyboards/planck/keymaps/smt/readme.md

 ## Raise

 As a developer, it makes the most sense for me to group all the commonly-used symbols that don't fit on the main layer.
 In particular, having the dual-column of parens-braces-brackets really helps a lot.
-I've also added cursorkeys to correspond to the arrows.

 I haven't completely filled this layer, which leaves room for future mappings and macros.